 New image-driven model for hand gesture recognition developed

-Scientists on Sunday said they have presented a novel channel-wise cumulative spike train image-driven model for hand gesture recognition.
-The...
+Scientists said they have presented a novel channel-wise cumulative spike train image-driven model for hand gesture recognition.

-Scientists on Sunday said they have presented a novel channel-wise cumulative spike train image-driven model for hand gesture recognition.
+New Delhi: Scientists said they have presented a novel channel-wise cumulative spike train image-driven model for hand gesture recognition.

 The research paper, published in the journal Cyborg and Bionic Systems, leverage a custom convolutional neural network (CNN) to extract both local and global features for classifying hand gestures, by decomposing high-density surface EMG (HD-sEMG) signals into channel-wise cumulative spike trains (cw-CSTs) and reconstructing these into two-dimensional images based on the spatial layout of the electrodes.